-In September 2020, following the completion of the distribution of the Cairo Mezz Plc shares, the underlying loan portfolio and the related assets and liabilities were derecognized from the Group's balance sheet on the basis that the Group transferred substantially all risks and rewards of the portfolio's ownership and ceased to have control over the portfolio, which resides with the Class B1 noteholders (note 44).
-In addition, the Group recognized the retained notes on its balance sheet, i.e. 100% of the senior, 5% of mezzanine and junior notes.
-The above mentioned derecognition of the underlying portfolio resulted in a derecognition gain of € 9 million, which is presented in "other income/ expenses".
+In September 2020, following the completion of the distribution of the Cairo Mezz Plc shares, the underlying loan portfolio and the related assets and liabilities were derecognized from the Group's balance sheet, on the basis that at that time the Group transferred substantially all risks and rewards of the portfolio's ownership and ceased to have control over the securitized portfolio.
+In addition, the Group recognized the retained notes on its balance sheet, i.e. 100% of the senior notes, 5% of mezzanine and junior notes with carrying amount € 2,432 million at 31 December 2021 (31 December 2020: € 2,444 million).
+The above mentioned derecognition of the underlying portfolio resulted in a derecognition gain of € 9 million, which was presented in "other income/ expenses".